NCAR/DART/models/POP/readme.rst

 +---------------------+-----------------------------------------------------------+

-One set of variables to make sure are set correctly in this script are related to the SourceMods enable POP to recompute the barotropic velocity to prevent the barotropic solver from crashing.
+One set of variables to make sure are set correctly in this script are related to the SourceMods, which  enable POP to recompute the barotropic velocity to prevent the barotropic solver from crashing.
 You can find and download the SourceMods available for POP-DART `here <https://www.image.ucar.edu/pub/DART/CESM/>`_.
 Ensure that the environment variable use_SourceMods is set to TRUE and the environment variable